Marta Estévez García

 Marta Estévez García (born 5 June 1997) is a footballer who plays as a midfielder for Racing-Union in the Dames Ligue 1.
 She plays for the Luxembourg women's national team.

 Career

 Estévez García has been capped for the Luxembourg national team, appearing for the team during the 2019 FIFA Women's World Cup qualifying cycle.

+In 2026, she surpassed Amy Thompson as Luxembourg's all-time appearance leader.